berkshelf/berkshelf/_includes/index.md

 ### Install the Vagrant Berkshelf plugin

-As of Berkshelf 1.3.0 there is now a separate gem which includes the [Vagrant Berkshelf plugin](https://github.com/riotgames/vagrant-berkshelf).
-This plugin supports Vagrant 1.1.0 and greater.

-To install the plugin run the Vagrant plugin install command

     $ vagrant plugin install vagrant-berkshelf
     Installing the 'vagrant-berkshelf' plugin.
 This can take a few minutes...
-    Installed the plugin 'vagrant-berkshelf (1.2.0)!'
+    Installed the plugin 'vagrant-berkshelf (2.0.0)!'

 ### Using the Vagrant Berkshelf plugin